lichess-org/lila-openingexplorer/README.md

 HTTP API
 --------

 CORS enabled for all domains.
-Provide `callback` parameter to use JSONP.

 ### `GET /master` query opening database with master games